 Cindy Flynn: Probably on average six.

-Austin LaRoche: Six webinars a week.
-So Cindy is an employment attorney, and she represents, entrepreneurs and companies and, and employment battles.
+Austin LaRoche: Wow, six webinars a week.
+So for those who don’t know, Cindy is an employment attorney, and she represents entrepreneurs, companies, and employment battles.

 Austin LaRoche: What are some of the common questions that you’re seeing from customers?

-So before all of this started though.
-How many webinars were you doing just regularly or maybe ever?
+So before all of this started though, how many webinars were you doing just regularly or maybe ever?

 Cindy Flynn: I think I did four last year in total.